Minimum Sadqa-e-Fitr fixed at Rs 320 per head

-ISLAMABAD, Mar 29 (APP):Former Central Ruet- e-Hilal Committee Chairman Mufti Muneedur Rehman has declared the minimum amount for Sadqa-e-Fitr at Rs 320 per person, which is an obligatory charitable donation that Muslims are required to pay during the holy month of Ramazan.
+ISLAMABAD, Apr 02 (APP):Former Central Ruet-e-Hilal Committee Chairman Mufti Muneeb ur Rehman has declared the minimum amount for Sadqa-e-Fitr at Rs 320 per person, which is an obligatory charitable donation that Muslims are required to pay during the holy month of Ramazan.

 The rate is based on the prices of staple food such as flour, dates, raisins, cheese or barley, as per the Islamic Shariah.